TheComputerNerd88/Signet-website/pages/en/index.md

 The colours also represent diversity in project sizes; that is, we can scale to fit any project, big or small.

 ### Company Philosophy
 We do our best to keep our clients happy.

 ### Support and Contact
 Please don't hesitate to contact us, as we are always here to help, and we hope to get back to you as soon as possible.

 #### Japanese Office
-Director: Nobuyuki Shimada
+Director: Mr Shimada

 #### Australian Office
 Software:&emsp;&emsp; henry@signet-gyr.com<br>